ITSUREN/OnlineShopping/README.md

 &nbsp;
 ### 🤔 Project Come To Be

-- **Academic Project**: Learning by implementing the features of .NET Core library.
+- **Academic Project**: Learning by implementing the features of the .NET Core library.

 &nbsp;